Bloggify/rucksack/DOCUMENTATION.md

   - `aliases` (Object): A map of aliases for module resolution.
   - `production` (Boolean): Whether to bundle for production.
   - `watch` (Boolean): Whether to watch files for changes.
+  - `config` (Function): An async function to modify the Vite config.

 #### Return
 - **Object** The Rucksack instance containing: